What Happens If You Miss a Mortgage Payment?

 3. Stop a “rolling late” situation

-If you miss a mortgage payment and then make your payment the following month, you have not caught up on your missed payment.
+If you miss a mortgage payment and then make your payment the following month, you will not catch up on your missed payment.
 The next payment will be considered a late installment of the originally missed payment.

 4. Consider mortgage refinancing